 - WingtraPilot will give you the option to automatically insert a loiter waypoint at the respective location; it is recommended to insert the waypoint and manually adjust it (move it to a safe location and adjust the waypoint entry/exit altitude to a safe value)

 - WingtraOne checks whether the camera SD card storage is too low to store the calculated number of images for the uploaded flight plan.
 If this is the case, clear more space on the SD card to make sure all images are saved.
 If you ignore the warning and continue the mission upload, be aware that you might miss some images towards the end of the mission

-- Geofence violation: both the horizontal geofence radius and the geofence altitude are checked for compatibility with the defined mission.
+- Geofence violation: the geofence is checked for compatibility with the defined mission.
 If required, you can increase the geofence parameter in the safety box on the right

 At this point, WingtraOne runs a routine (see video) that checks the functionality of both flaps and servos by moving the flaps back and forth.

 Starting from version 1.13, instead of you confirming the flap motion integrity visually, the WingtraOne performs a self-diagnostic check that's designed to detect a range of different potential damage cases to the flaps and servos.

 After the flaps routine is completed, the checkpoint will turn green if no issue has been detected.
 If an issue is detected, the check will fail (red checkpoint).
 You can repeat the test once more in case of failure, by pressing the flap check button in WingtraPilot.